Docs

 • options: The options passed to the Better Auth instance.

-• tables: Core tables defination.
-It is an object which has the table name as the key and the schema defination as the value.
+• tables: Core tables definition.
+It is an object which has the table name as the key and the schema definition as the value.

 • baseURL: the baseURL of the auth server.
 This includes the path.
 For example, if the server is running on http://localhost:3000, the baseURL will be http://localhost:3000/api/auth by default unless changed by the user.